 The Bioinformatics and Proteomics/Genomics (BPG) Certificate Program introduces students to the newly evolving fields of bioinformatics, proteomics and genomics, and provides a core knowledge of analytical approaches used in these fields.
-The curriculum is designed to complement coursework and research of students enrolled in the University of Toledo Ph.D. in Biomedical Sciences Program, but also is open to other qualified students.
 The Program is a joint effort of the University of Toledo Main and Health Science Campuses and Bowling Green State University.